-The QCA's draft decision is to maintain existing transitional periods established in previous pricing determinations for transitional and obsolete tariffs.
+The QCA has considered the views put forward by stakeholders, both in submissions and workshops.
+The QCA has maintained existing transitional periods established in previous pricing determinations for transitional and obsolete tariffs.
 The QCA remains of the view that the transitional periods allowed for all transitional and obsolete tariffs are appropriate.
-Businesses will have had up to seven years to prepare for the transition to standard business tariff structures, which other regional businesses already face.
+Businesses will have had up to seven years to prepare for the transition to standard business tariff structures that better reflect the costs of supply, which other regional businesses already face.